nmadapan/zero_shot_gesture_dataset/README.md

 * **reduced_continuous_description_matrix.csv:** this file contains the continuous gesture description matrix (28 x 34 dimensional tensor).
 Each value ranges from 0 to 1.
 * **sd_data.mat:** this file contains the matlab variables related to the class labels, gesture description matrices, descriptor labels, etc.

+## Generating new semantic description matrix
+The following procedure is followed to create a new semantic description matrix.
+1. Run ``` python3 visualize_gestures.py -g 1``` to visualize the gesture 1.
+This will print the current semantic descriptors that are associated with this gesture.
+Now, manually verify if those descriptors are correct.
+If they are wrong, manually edit them in *sd_transform.json* file.
+In addition to *old* and *new* descriptors, the keys: *sym* (true if the gesture is symmetrical) and *modified* (true if descriptors are corrected) are also added in the *sd_transform.json* file.
+Repeat this procedure for all the gesture ids.
+Once this is done, you have a complete *sd_transform.json* file.
+2. Run ```python3 verify_sd_transform.py``` to conduct sanity checks on *sd_transform.json* file.
+These tests make sure that there are no typos or inconsistencies in the json file.
+This script prints the inconsistencies so you can go and manually fix them.
+Next, it also prints the descriptors that are removed/added/modified with respect to each gesture for manual verification.
+3. Run ```python3 create_new_sd_matrix.py``` to generate a new *new_data.mat* file containing the binary and continuous description matrices of the gesture categories.

 ## How to cite ?